riscv-mcu/hbird-sdk/doc/source/overview.rst

    * The **NMSIS** used in this HummingBird SDK is **modified** for HummingBird RISC-V Core, which is not compatiable with **Nuclei NMSIS**, take care.
    * HummingBird SDK is developed based on `Nuclei SDK`_ 0.2.4 release, and will diverge in future.
+   * To get a pdf version of this documentation, please click `HBird SDK Document`_

 .. _overview_design_arch: